+1.15 Notification to Construct

-1.15 Notification to Construct (FOR USE prior to july 2011)
+1.15.1 Notification to Construct Process (For Use with NTCs issued Prior to July 2011)

 A SPP Notification to Construct (NTC) letter is a formal SPP document directing the commencement of construction of Network Upgrades intended to meet SPP Transmission Expansion Plan (STEP), SPP Open Access Transmission Tariff (OATT), or Regional Transmission Organization (RTO) Determined Needs.

 The authority for SPP to issue an NTC is derived from approval by the SPP Board of Directors, a FERC filed Service Agreement under the SPP OATT, an endorsed Economic or Sponsored Upgrade upon the execution of a contract that financially commits a Project Sponsor to fund such upgrade, or when such upgrade is otherwise required pursuant to the tariff.